PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: PhyAVBench

-Based on the surveyed audio-physics knowledge, we construct a physically grounded taxonomy to systematically organize acoustic phenomena relevant to audio–visual generation.
-To improve coverage and structural consistency, we employ LLMs to assist in organizing physical laws and scenarios into candidate hierarchical structures.
-The LLMs are prompted to propose taxonomy groupings based on underlying physical mechanisms, including \textit{Sound Source Mechanics}, \textit{Fluid and Aerodynamics}, \textit{Sound Propagation Environment}, \textit{Observer Physics}, \textit{Time and Causality}, and \textit{Complex Coupling and Extreme Physics}.
-Each dimension is further decomposed into 3 or 4 sub-categories and fine-grained test points, each corresponding to a specific controllable physical factor.
-Human experts then review, refine, and consolidate the LLM-generated taxonomy by resolving ambiguities, removing redundancies, and ensuring physical interpretability.
-This human–LLM collaborative process results in a coherent and hierarchical taxonomy that supports fine-grained and controllable benchmark design, ensuring comprehensive coverage of diverse physical principles while avoiding overlap across test points.
+\textbf{2) Physically Grounded Taxonomy Construction.} Based on the surveyed knowledge, we build a physically grounded taxonomy to organize acoustic phenomena for audio-visual generation.
+LLMs assist in proposing hierarchical structures grouped by underlying mechanisms, i.e., \textit{Sound Source Mechanics}, \textit{Fluid and Aerodynamics}, \textit{Sound Propagation Environment}, \textit{Observer Physics}, \textit{Time and Causality}, and \textit{Complex Coupling}, with each dimension further decomposed into fine-grained, controllable test points.
+Human experts then refine the taxonomy by resolving ambiguities, removing redundancies, and ensuring physical interpretability.
+This human-LLM collaboration yields a coherent hierarchy that enables a comprehensive, non-overlapping, and fine-grained benchmark.